Sounds simple. And it’s the core motivator of the great leaders I work with.

 Cognitive empathy is a fancy term people use when they mean “you’re able to really get the people around you”.
-(The other one people use is emotional intelligence, but that’s been so diluted it barely means anything at all any more!)
+(The other term people use for this is emotional intelligence.)
 I help leaders develop this crucial skill that makes all the difference in the class and the boardroom.

 Deal with complicated power dynamics.